Fabrics care guide

 Detergent

-Choose soft, neutral detergents for delicate fabrics.
-Avoid detergents with bleach (i.e. chlorine, peroxide).
+- Choose soft, neutral detergents designed for delicate fabrics.
+Avoid products containing bleach (e.g., chlorine, peroxide).

-Be sure that all detergent is completely rinsed from the garment before drying.
+- Ensure all detergent is completely rinsed out before drying.

 Bleaching